 There are two moments when Merlin should have let Uther die to bring about the future the Dragon had foreseen.

 The first is in “To Kill the King” in series 1.
 Here Morgana has finally decided to dispose of Uther and Merlin hearing of her plan talks to the Dragon.
-Once again the Dragon gives him advice that could have avoided the future we see in series 5.
-He tells Merlin to do nothing and let Uther die.
-The Dragon tells Merlin that Uthers time has come to its natural end and that its now Arthur’s time to become king.
-He declares “FREE THIS LAND FROM TYRANNY MERLIN FREE US ALL!”
+Once again the Dragon gives the young wizard advice that could have avoided the future we see in series 5.
+He declares “FREE THIS LAND FROM TYRANNY MERLIN!
+FREE US ALL!”

 Merlin however decided to save Uther.
-Gaius tells him that Arthur’s time is not ready and Gwen says that it would be wrong to stoop to Uther’s level and that murdering him would make her no better than he was.
+Gaius tells him that Arthur’s time is not ready and Gwen says that it would be wrong to stoop to Uther’s level and allow him to die.

 Thing is Merlin should have listened to The Dragon.
 If he had allowed Uther to die then the following things would have happened.